tknerr/bills-kitchen/GETTING_STARTED.md

 [chef_server] Setting host name...
 [chef_server] Mounting shared folders...
 [chef_server] -- v-root: /vagrant
+The following SSH command responded with a non-zero exit status.
+Vagrant assumes that this means the command failed!

+mount -t vboxsf -o uid=`id -u vagrant`,gid=`id -g vagrant` v-root /vagrant
 ```

+You can ignore the error message at the bottom.
+This just means that it couldn't mount the

-Verify that the Chef Server VM is running using `vagrant status chef_server`:
+You can verify that the Chef Server VM is running using `vagrant status chef_server`:

 ```
 W:\repo\my-chef-repo>vagrant status chef_server